-A thin tube called a transfer catheter is used to transfer embryos from the lab into a woman’s uterus.
-This is often done about three days after fertilization.
+A thin tube called a transfer catheter is used to transfer embryos from the lab into your uterus.
+This is often done about 3 days after fertilization.
 In some cases, your doctor may wait a day or two longer to use a more developed embryo.
 This embryo is called a blastocyst.

 Using frozen embryos

 Many embryos are created during an IVF cycle.
 But only a certain number are placed into the uterus.
 The remaining embryos may then be frozen for later use.
-This prevents the woman from having to go through another cycle of egg stimulation and retrieval.
+This prevents you from having to go through another cycle of egg stimulation and retrieval.

-If there are problems with a man’s sperm, donor sperm can be used to inseminate the woman.
+If there are problems with your partner's sperm, donor sperm can be used to inseminate you.
 The sperm may be from a known donor or a commercial sperm bank.
-Be assured that all donors are tested for diseases.
+All donors are tested for diseases.
 This includes HIV/AIDS.
 They’re also tested for genetic diseases, such as cystic fibrosis.
-Sperm banks allow you to match the donor’s physical traits to the male partner.
+Sperm banks allow you to match the donor’s physical traits to your partner.

 Egg donation may be an option if other treatments don’t work.
 The eggs can come from a known donor, such as a sister.
-Or, they can come from a commercial agency.
+Or they can come from a commercial agency.
 Like sperm donors, egg donors are tested for sexually transmitted diseases and certain genetic problems.
-You may also match the donor’s physical traits to the mother.
+You may also match the donor’s physical traits to yourself.